Sam-programs/expand.nvim/README.md

 ```
 </details>

-The pairs are unmapped keys and 'regex' is vim `Pattern` unless the lua_pattern option is true, the pattern is matched against the current line, the plugin makes sure 'magic' is set while matching pairs
+The pairs are unmapped keys and 'regex' is vim `Pattern` unless the lua_pattern option is true, the pattern is matched against the current line and 'magic' is set while matching.
 'regex' can also be a function instead.

 You can also use a function instead of pairs: